sebsowter/phaser-webpack/README.md

 Included are some handy demonstration files:

 - `Inputs` class for handling gamepad and keyboard inputs
-- A `Player` class demonstrating character movement and state management
+- `Player` class demonstrating character movement and state management
 - A basic tilemap created using [Tiled](https://www.mapeditor.org/)

 [View the demo](https://sebsowter.github.io/phaser-webpack/)